Island hopping in the Canary Islands: complete guide

 How many days do you need in the Canary Islands?

-We recommend that you stay for at least 1 week in the Canary Islands to appreciate the culture and extraordinary sites.
-Tenerife, Lanzarote, Fuerteventura, and Gran Canaria are perfect for long-term vacation too.
+We recommend that you stay for at least 1 week in the Canary Islands to get a feel for the culture and the extraordinary landscape.
+Tenerife, Lanzarote, Fuerteventura, and Gran Canaria are perfect for a longer vacation too.
 In case you only visit the Canaries for a short vacation break, you can stay on one of the smaller islands, like La Graciosa, El Hierro, La Palma, or La Gomera.

-The Spanish archipelago is a diverse destination with many vacation options.
-If you want to fully experience the local culture and unprecedented landscape, you can travel by ferry between the islands.
+The Spanish archipelago is a diverse destination with many holiday options.
+If you want to fully experience the local culture and to visit many impressive landscapes, you can travel by ferry between the islands.

 Your island-hopping extravaganza in the Canary Islands can last from a single day to a whole summer!